Junior Ogedi-Uzokwe

-Junior Chukwuemeka Ogedi-Uzokwe also known as Junior (born 3 March 1994) is an English professional footballer who plays as a forward for NIFL Premiership side Dungannon Swifts.
+Junior Chukwuemeka Ogedi-Uzokwe also known as Junior (born 3 March 1994) is an English professional footballer who plays as a forward for NIFL Premiership club Dungannon Swifts.

 Ogedi-Uzokwe was a member of the youth teams at Leyton Orient, Ilford and Millwall before making the step up to men's football.
 Ogedi-Uzokwe spent the 2013–14 season with Enfield 1893, Aveley and Hucknall Town, before joining Carlton Town in July 2014.
 In January 2015, he joined Hayes & Yeading United and marked his debut with a goal.

 In the summer of 2015, Ogedi-Uzokwe joined Barkingside, before a move to Lewes in December 2015.
 He then spent 18 months with Türk Ocağı Limasol, where he won the Cypriot Cup.
 In July 2017, he joined Isthmian League North Division club Maldon & Tiptree – where he scored 34 goals in 34 games.
 His prolific scoring form earned him a contract with English Football League side Colchester United in January 2018.
 He signed for Bromley on loan in July 2018, and then Derry City on loan in February 2019.
 Following the completion of his loan with Derry, he made a permanent move to Israeli Premier League club Hapoel Hadera in February 2020.
 Due to the Israeli Premier League cancellation he then moved back to the League of Ireland Premier Division to join Sligo Rovers.
 He moved to Dundalk in February 2021, before returning to Derry City on loan in July 2021.He spent the 2022 season with Bohemians, before joining NIFL Premiership side Glentoran in January 2023, where he remained for 18 months before returning to the League of Ireland with Galway United for the second half of 2024.